 Setting your regulating device up is fairly simple and is something that you will not have to worry about for a long time until you have to replace it, which usually isn’t for many years if they’re well taken care of.

-Getting a Proper Reading
+Getting a Proper Temperature Reading

 In addition to the thermostat, you’ll also need a thermometer to help you know exactly what temperature the inside of your tank is at.
-Yes, the thermostat will set the temperature of the tank to whatever you want it to be at, but with certain factors that may cause your temperatures to fluctuate a little bit throughout the day, having that thermometer will ensure that you’re getting the right readings.
+Yes, the thermostat will set the temperature of the tank to whatever you want it to be at, but with certain factors that may cause your temperatures to fluctuate throughout the day, having that thermometer will ensure that you’re getting the right readings.

 What to Do When Temperatures Get Too High